 And for me in my work, something as simple as the case management system that we use, being able to keep all of this information, even the small stuff, is so helpful.
 Transcription too is something that has to be done, and it is a pain in the behind.
 Because you're trying to get it right.
 And if you don't do it, if I don't transcribe a body camera, I've seen where someone might misstate what actually happened.
-So is a really incredible tool.
+So in that respect JusticeText is a really incredible tool.

 And so when you are making decisions about someone's legal case, you're affecting their children or anybody who might be connected to the family.
 Because when you take someone out of an equation or out of the situation, you are affecting everything and everybody connected to them.
 It's not just family.
 Maybe they were really good at their job.
 They may have colleagues or work clients.
 And that is the reason why our office was created.
 We don’t address every issue of the legal system, but it's one pocket that needs some attention that we're able to provide legal services for.